Gaussian Multiplicative Chaos for Gaussian Orthogonal and Symplectic Ensembles: Proof of Proposition

 \end{lem}

-\begin{proof} We choose $\delta>0$ so the asymptotics of Proposition \ref{Asym p_N Bessel} hold on $(\lam_i-2\delta,\lam_i+2\delta)$.
-To begin we recall the following lemma due to \cite{BesselInt}. \begin{lem} Let $h$ a smooth compactly supported function, and assume that $\mu+\nu>-1$.
-Then we have that:
+\begin{proof} For convenience, let us denote $\lam=\lam_i$ and $\alpha=\alpha_i$ for this proof.
+We choose $\delta>0$ so the asymptotics of Proposition \ref{Asym p_N Bessel} hold on $(\lam-2\delta,\lam+2\delta)$.
+We recall the following lemma due to \cite{BesselInt}. \begin{lem} Let $h$ be a smooth, compactly supported function, and assume that $\mu+\nu>-1$.
+Then we have that